rouxers/tutorial/src/beginners/lse.md

 ## Edge Orientation (EO)

-> If you want to use a flowchart instead (more memorization and less intuition but faster to get the hang of), use [this link here](https://rouxl.es/images/LSEEO.png).
-You don't need to know the difference between 'lefty' and 'righty' just yet — just pick one side and stick to it.
->
-> This visual is also shown after the EO section is finished.

 The first 'step' of LSE is to orient all the edges — making the white and yellow edges face either upwards or downwards.
 The colours on the other side of the edge does not matter for this step.

 <div id="eo">